dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ### Receptacles

 A leaf node that doesn’t hold any window is called a receptacle.
-When a node is inserted on a receptacle in automatic mode, it will replace the receptacle.
+When a node is inserted into a receptacle in automatic mode, it will replace the receptacle.
 A receptacle can be inserted on a node, preselected and killed.
 Receptacles can therefore be used to build a tree whose leaves are receptacles.
 Using the appropriate rules, one can then send windows on the leaves of this tree.